reshmabidikar/slate/source/includes/_payment.md

 **Returns**

 If successful, returns a status code of 201 and an empty body.
+In addition, a `Location` header containing the `paymentId` is returned.

 ## Custom Fields